abrahammt183/NaturalBoxOS/SPECIFICATION/00-010_InnerBox.md

 An **InnerBox** is a child Box whose RealParentBox and FosterParentBox are the same Box.

-An InnerBox is created when its RealParentBox is a ClosedBox or it's box field. is set to "in".
+An InnerBox is a child Box whose box field is set to in.

 ## Purpose

 An InnerBox is private to its RealParentBox and is not shared with other Boxes.